 Sociology is the study of social life, social change and the social causes and consequences of human behavior.
-The BS program in sociology offers courses on contemporary social issues that range from crime to population trends.
-Sociology courses also explore social institutions such as family, education, religion and the workplace.
+The BS program in sociology offers courses on contemporary social issues (like crime and population trends), as well as explore social institutions such as family, education, religion and the workplace.
 Students develop proficiency in written communication, computer skills, statistical analysis and research methodology.

 Liberal Arts and Sciences, The College of